UWA-IoT-training/MLBE-IoT/Day 1/Notes.md

 ### Session 6 - 11:45 - 12:15 Medical device risk assessment and standards.
 TGA checklists.

-* Presenter: TBA
+* Presenter: Aiden
-* Presentation development: ??
-TBA (MH will help, Toby??, Aiden??)
+* Presentation development: Aiden has some material from Prof Chinzei from AIST Japan that he presented on IEC 60601-1.
+Reference also this link https://www.tga.gov.au/sites/default/files/essential-principles-checklist-medical-devices.pdf

 ### Wrap up.
 End at 12:30